contentstack/contentstack-python/README.rst

 **Initializing your SDK**

-    To initialize the SDK, specify application  API key, access token, and environment name of the stack as shown in the snippet given below (config is optional):
+    To initialize the SDK, specify application  API key, access token, and environment name of the stack as shown in the snippet given below:

     ```stack = contentstack.Stack('api_key', 'access_token', 'environment')```